List of unreleased projects by Kanye West: Drake collaborative studio album

-West had already been defending Drake in a series of tweets during his resurgence on Twitter earlier in the year, also claiming in a previous interview with DJ Akademiks that Drake is, "a million times better than Kendrick and a million times more important", in reference to his ongoing feud with rapper Kendrick Lamar.
+West had already been defending Drake in a series of tweets during his resurgence on Twitter earlier in the year, also claiming in a previous interview with DJ Akademiks that Drake is, "a million times better than Kendrick and a million times more important," in reference to his ongoing feud with rapper Kendrick Lamar.
+During an April 2025 livestream, West's producer Digital Nas claimed that a collaborative album between the two was currently being worked on, though most internet users and media outlets considered this to be untrue, and neither West nor Drake have responded to the claim.